-Environmental Studies is an interdisciplinary department designed to provide students with the knowledge and skills to analyze complex environmental issues from a variety of perspectives -- natural sciences, social sciences, and humanities.
-With six core faculty, all with active research programs involving students, and contributions from faculty in twelve additional departments, Environmental Studies is one of the most comprehensive small-college environmental programs in the nation.
+The Environmental Studies major and minor provide students with the knowledge and skills to analyze complex environmental issues from a variety of perspectives -- natural sciences, social sciences, and humanities.
+With seven core faculty, all with active research involving students, the ES department offers the most comprehensive environmental program among nationally ranked liberal arts colleges.

-In the classroom or laboratory, at an internship or on a service-learning project, in the comfort of the library or under demanding field conditions, students are taught to approach environmental issues with an open mind, to examine alternatives carefully, and to write and speak effectively about their work.
-The program prepares students for graduate study and careers in environmental science, environmental management, law, public policy, urban planning, positions with nonprofit organizations, and other related fields.
+In the classroom or laboratory, at an internship or on a service-learning project, in the comfort of the library or under demanding field conditions, students are taught to approach environmental issues with an open mind, to examine alternatives carefully, and to write and speak effectively.
+The program prepares students for graduate study and careers in environmental science, environmental management, law, public policy, urban planning, GIS, the nonprofit sector, and other fields.